 INSTRUCTIONS

 - Drain and rinse the almonds.
-Return to the blender, add filtered water* and the remaining ingredients.
-Blend until smooth and creamy ~ one minute or more as required.
+Return to the blender, add the clean, cold water and the remaining ingredients.
+Blend until smooth and creamy (this should take up to 2 minutes depending on your blender).

-- Pour the mixture into a milk bag or use a clean, thin dish towel in/over a bowl.
+- Pour the liquid into a nut milk bag or use a clean, thin dish towel in/over a bowl (see photo).

-- Gather the corners of the towel, twist to secure the top and gently squeeze the milk into the bowl.
+- Gather the corners of the towel, twist to secure the top and gently squeeze the almond milk into a bowl (or large measuring cup).

 - Pour the strained almond milk into a clean jar with a lid and store in the refrigerator for 5 or 6 days.
 Remember to shake before using.

-- Blueberry - Add a handful of blueberries and blend which is a delicious addition to your morning cereal.Hot Chocolate - Add a cup of almond milk, some cocoa powder and a splash of maple syrup to a small saucepan and warm over medium heat.
-Pour into a mug, add a few marshmallows, and enjoy!
+- Blueberry - Add a handful of blueberries and blend which is a delicious addition to your morning cereal.Hot Chocolate - Add a cup of vegan almond milk, some cocoa powder and a splash of maple syrup to a small saucepan and warm over medium heat.
+Pour into a mug, add a few marshmallows like Dandies, and enjoy!

 NOTES